- Free delivery over £40

-Femoston Conti and Femoston 1/10 mg and 2/10 mg are Hormone Replacement Therapies (HRT) that are suitable for postmenopausal women with an intact uterus.
-Women who use Femoston experience relief from those unwanted symptoms of the menopause.
+Femoston Conti and Femoston 1/10 mg and 2/10 mg are types of hormone replacement therapy (HRT) that are suitable for postmenopausal women.
+Women who use Femoston experience relief from those unwanted symptoms of menopause.

 Femoston can be bought, online as a repeat prescription, from The Independent Pharmacy by women who have previously been prescribed HRT by their GP or specialist and continue to keep up to date with regular check-ups.

 What is Femoston HRT?